Emily Alderman ~ Genetic Counsellor

 Anyone who is at risk for HD, and not showing any signs or symptoms of HD, may be eligible for Predictive Testing provided they are over the age of 18.
 Mostly, we see people whose mother or father has HD.
 A physician referral is required.

 There is a considerable amount of education, counselling, and support built into providing this type of genetic test result.
 The protocol at UBC involves four appointments.
 Prior to these appointments, medical and family history information is collected using questionnaires.
+There are many issues to consider before embarking on Predictive Testing many of which are outlined in the following resources:

 The genetic counsellor will discuss these and other issues with you over the course of the predictive testing appointments.
 There is no commitment to completing the testing when a referral is made.
 In fact, some people may wish to meet with the genetic counsellor solely to obtain information or to explore options available to them before deciding whether to pursue predictive testing.